andresda25/windows-apps/README.md

 * TegraRcmGUI
 * TeraCopy
 * TETR.IO
+* Thorium
 * WinSCP
 * Yubico Authenticator

 ## How to use

-If you somehow use the same exact programs as me, then in an elevated powershell window, run:
+First install [App Installer](https://apps.microsoft.com/detail/app-installer/9NBLGGH4NNS1) from the Microsoft Store, then run the following in an elevated powershell window:

 ```powershell
 irm hndres.com/get | iex
 ```

-## Why split it into two scripts?

-When you install `winget` you get prompted to reboot, but you can simply open a new powershell window to use it.
-I opted for the latter.
+`hndres.com/get` is a 301 redirect to `https://raw.githubusercontent.com/andresda25/windows-apps/main/get.ps1`.